dfuse-io/ice/tutorial.md

 We have provided the ICE smart contract in the cloned repo.
 The contract contains 4 tables for pools, ideas, votes, and stats.
 It also has three actions to add pool, add idea, and cast vote.
 The full code can be viewed in `contract/src`.
 Here are the tables and actions that we will be accessing externally:

-- Three actions to add pool, add idea, and cast vote.
+- Three actions to add pool, add idea, and cast vote:

 ```cpp
 [[eosio::action]]